 Review Cadence

-Legal and local pages get the strictest treatment because laws, agency pages, and local programs change more often than general mold education.
+Legal and local pages get the strictest treatment because laws, agency pages, complaint systems, assistance programs, and local resources change more often than general mold education.

 Correction Standard

-If an official source shows that a page is wrong or out of date, we update the page, narrow the claim, or label the issue as uncertain.
-If you spot something we should review, send the page link and the official source, agency page, statute, or local rule that tells a different story.
+If a current authoritative source shows that a page is wrong or out of date, we update the page, narrow the claim, replace the source, or label the issue as uncertain.
+Corrections should fix the reusable data or page system when the same problem can affect many routes, rather than patching only one visible sentence.